 While tile makes for a clean and sleek look, having it from floor to ceiling can cost a hefty amount.
 Consider alternatives like reclaimed wood panels, which create a more warm and rustic look that can accent white fixtures and other minimalist elements.
 Get inspired with these 12 incredible shiplap wall ideas.

 When other people remodel their bathroom or other parts of their home, they sometimes have leftover tiles that they’ll sell on Craigslist or eBay.
 Scour the sites in search of people’s leftovers, which will likely be up for grabs at a steep discount, since they can’t return them!
 Purchase as much as you can, then buy the rest from a local home improvement store.
 Check out these 13 tile tips for better bathroom tile.

 An old tub or shower will surely show signs of aging eventually, but before you swap things out for new, which can cost a pretty penny, consider resurfacing.
 This is not typically a DIY project, but your tub or shower can be professionally resurfaced for much cheaper than buying new.
 There are a few DIY resurfacing products on the market, but unless you’re not picky about the outcome, strongly consider hiring a pro for this job.
 If it’s just the caulk that’s in rough shape, here’s how to caulk a shower or bath tub.

 Ask Your Contractor for Leftovers

 It never hurts to ask your contractor if they have any leftover materials from previous projects, like flooring, tile or trim.
 This could save you money on material costs.
-If you're updating the trim in your bathroom, here are 15 trim tips you need to know.

 Don’t Throw Out the Whole Toilet